DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/helpers.md

 ### escapeHtml

-Escapes string for use in HTML.
+Encodes a string for use in HTML.

 ```text
 escapeHtml (str) → String